v0.8.1 · Live on all platforms

 Terminal with AI Help window open, showing a SAFE command Get-Command oci with Review & Run button

-The main idea: AI Help sits next to your terminal, generates a command with a safety label, and waits for you to review it before anything runs.
+AI Help sits next to your terminal, generates a command with a safety label, and waits for you to review it before anything runs.
+No context-switching to a browser required.

 Terminal look scary?
 Not ours.